bazilicum/pdf-query/README.md

 # 📄 PDF Query

-This project processes and retrieves information from PDF files using Python.
+This project processes and retrieves information from PDF file or PDF collection.
 It leverages **Qdrant** as a vector database for similarity searches and employs a **Retrieval-Augmented Generation** (RAG).

 The system first chunks and encodes text excerpts from PDFs using a sentence transformer, then performs a similarity search based on the user’s query.
 The retrieved excerpts are then passed to an LLM, which generates a cited response.